aimiox/mcp/sse/linux-system/README.md

 # 🖥️ Linux System MCP SSE Server

 The **aimiox Linux System MCP SSE Server** is a lightweight agent for exposing system telemetry, logs, and network information via SSE.
 It's designed for Ubuntu 22.04+ and integrates seamlessly with the OpenAI Agents SDK or any compatible MCP client.
+> ⚠️ **Note:** This server does **not support HTTPS** and is intended for use on **trusted local networks** or over a **secure VPN** connection.

 ## ✨ Features